-- Check the column(s) you wish to calculate stats for. - Set Calculation to the statistic you want to calculate: - Sum show the sum of the values. - o Minimum shows the smallest value. - o Maximum shows the largest value. - o Average shows the arithmetic mean of the values. - o Median shows the median of numeric values in the column. - o Mode shows the mode of numeric values in the column. - Standard deviation is the sample standard deviation (equivalent to Excel function stddev.s). - o Variance is the square of the sample standard deviation. - o Q1 is the first quartile (calculated using Method 1 here). - o Q3 is the third quartile (calculated using Method 1 here). - o IQR is the Inter Quartile Range. - Skew is the alternative Pearson Mode Skewness (3 (Mean Median) / Standard Deviation). - Set On depending on whether you wish to calculate the statistics for columns, rows or both. - o If On is set to Columns an extra row with the results is added to the bottom. - o If On is set to Rows an extra column with the results is added to the right. - If On is set to Columns and rows an extra row with the results is added to the bottom and extra column with the results is added to the right.
+- Check the column(s) you wish to calculate stats for. - Set Calculation to the statistic you want to calculate: - o Sum show the sum of the values. - o Minimum shows the smallest value. - o Maximum shows the largest value. - o Average shows the arithmetic mean of the values. - o Median shows the median of numeric values in the column. - o Mode shows the mode of numeric values in the column. - Standard deviation is the sample standard deviation (equivalent to Excel function stddev.s). - o Variance is the square of the sample standard deviation. - o Q1 is the first quartile (calculated using Method 1 here). - o Q3 is the third quartile (calculated using Method 1 here). - o IQR is the Inter Quartile Range. - Skew is the alternative Pearson Mode Skewness (3 (Mean Median) / Standard Deviation). - Set On depending on whether you wish to calculate the statistics for columns, rows or both. - If On is set to Columns an extra row with the results is added to the bottom. - o If On is set to Rows an extra column with the results is added to the right. - If On is set to Columns and rows an extra row with the results is added to the bottom and extra column with the results is added to the right.
 The bottom right cell contains the calculation across all values.

 - Non-numerical and empty values are ignored. - Mode may not work as expected with non-integer values, due to precision issues.
-You can fix this by using a Num Format transform first. - Use Num Format to change the precision of the results. - Use Scale to convert the results to percentages.
+You can fix this by using a Num Format transform first. - Use Num Format to change the precision of the results. - Use Scale to convert the results to percentages. - If you want to compute the sum, minimum, maximum or average for each distinct value in 1 or more columns you can use Unique.